callhe-ai/OF-TransUNet/README.md

 ## Repository status

 This manuscript is currently **under review** at *BMC Medical Imaging*.
-To support transparency during peer review, this repository has been created in advance.
+To support transparency during peer review, this repository has been made publicly available in advance of acceptance.

-**Current status:** the full source code is still being cleaned, documented, and organized.
+**Current status:** The core trainer implementation (`nnUNetTrainerTransUNet.py`) is provided for peer review transparency.
+Full documentation, inference scripts, and pretrained weights will be finalized upon manuscript acceptance.
-**Planned release:** complete code and reproducibility materials will be released upon manuscript acceptance.
+**Planned release:** Complete reproducibility materials will be released upon acceptance.

 ---

+## Source code

+- **`nnUNetTrainerTransUNet.py`** — Core trainer implementation (provided for peer review transparency).
+  This file contains the complete OF-TransUNet architecture and output-focused progressive unfreezing schedule as described in the manuscript.

+---

 ## Correspondence to manuscript

-The following table documents the direct correspondence between key implementation details in the code and the descriptions in the manuscript.
+The following tables document the direct correspondence between key implementation details in the code and the descriptions in the manuscript.

 ### Architecture insertion